dayseanm04/Hospital-Network-Design-Project/implementation-tasks/02-Routing/02-OSPF-Optimization/02-Configure-OSPF-Costs-for-Port-Channels.md

 # 🌐 Configure OSPF Costs for Port Channels.md

 ## 📌 Overview
-This this task, I will configure **OSPF interface costs** on **Port-Channels** to control **path selection**.
+This this task, I will configure **OSPF costs** the **Port-Channels** the default is coost 1.
+The goal is to to change the default OSPF cost.

-The goal is to ensure **predictable and symmetric routing** by influencing which distribution switch is preferred when multiple equal paths exist.

----

 ## 🎯 Objective
-- Override the default OSPF cost on Port-Channels
+- Change the default OSPF cost on Port-Channels
-- Prevent asymmetric routing and packet loss

----

 ## Reference Topology